opus1993/pubrepo/content/authors/gruman/_index.md

 - Visitors
 ---

-This vanity site is my outlet for infrequent posts on building communities of practice in data analytics and machine learning operations topics.
+This vanity site is my outlet for infrequent posts on building communities of practice in data analytics.
 I am an **R** enthusiast and follow a wonderfully supportive open source community all over the world.
-My day job is with CNH Industrial in the Chicago area.
 This content does not represent the views of my employer in any way.